codarrenvelvindron/codarren.github.io/_drafts/Improving_your_websites_performance.md

 ![med impact](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/impact_med.png)

 The suggestions for the 2 issues are:
-1. Change my css code to load in async mode, this means, it will not load the css first.
+1. Change my css code to load in [async](https://gtmetrix.com/blog/how-to-eliminate-render-blocking-resources/) mode, this means, it will not load the css first.

 It will load the .css asynchronously with the rest of the page.

 I did it and it did have a positive impact on my load time.

-2.
+2. Increase my cache TTL.

+This will speed up load times on repeat visits on my page.

+It will store my images in the browser's cache for a longer time.